geowarin/geowarin.github.io/content/post/c-sharp-codestyle/index.md

 ## Conclusion

+Tooling is curcial to have a consistent code style in your projects.

+I know that most C# devs will be horrified by my personal code style but this is irrelevant.
+What's important is to have a code style and be consistent.

-I now have an `.editorconfig` file that I can drop in my personal project to have my code style applied when I format my code.
+I now have an `.editorconfig` file that I can drop in my personal projects to have my code style applied when I format my code.

 This is enough for my personal projects, but there are other tools that might be interesting